jackplugin/play-with-kubernetes/volumes/ephemeral-volume/pod-ephemeral-volume-exercise.md

-# Excerises: Verify the behavior of ephemeral volumes (emptyDir) on a single node cluster.
+# Excerises: Verify the behavior of ephemeral volumes (emptyDir) on a single node cluster

 ## Main Points

 1. The actual location of an Ephemeral volume (emptyDir) is a folder of the node where the current pod is running.
 2. If the pod is deleted, the corresponding folder (actual storage location) will be deleted.

 ```text
 # single node cluster created through minikube